-For more information on the Paris Agreement goals, see the definition of Paris Alignment.
+For more information on the Paris Agreement goals, see the drafting notes in Paris Agreement Goals.

-Supply chain clauses, national climate laws, project finance documents (e.g. loan, guarantee and recourse agreements, engineering, procurement and construction contracts), policy documents.
+Supply chain clauses, project finance documents (e.g. loan, guarantee and recourse agreements, engineering, procurement and construction contracts), policy documents and national climate laws.

 Science Based Target is used in the following TCLP clauses: